DocCyblade/tkl-actual-bootstrap/docs/README.configs.txt

   }

 Note:
-  Pre-rendered per-instance configs are no longer tracked; bootstrap seeds from the template.
+  Pre-rendered per-instance configs are no longer tracked; actualctl seeds from the template when creating an instance (bootstrap delegates in RC1).

 Change management:
   - Use: actualctl instance set-port <NAME> <PORT>